-This experiment illustrates how dyeing involves specific chemical interactions between the dye and the molecular nature of the fibre.
+Show how dyeing involves chemical interactions between dyes and the molecular nature of different fibres in this demonstration

 This is likely to be performed as a teacher demonstration, in the context of the topic of organic dyestuffs, either as an introductory attention-grabber, or later in the topic to stimulate discussion of the chemical interactions involved in dyeing.
 If the materials for the demonstration have been fully prepared, the demonstration itself should take around 30 minutes.
 The demonstration can be scaled up as required for larger audiences.

 - Large watch glasses or Petri dishes, x4

 - Sample tubes, stoppered, x6

 - Bunsen burner

 - String and paper clips, crocodile clips or clothes pegs (see note 5 below)

 - Samples of these fabrics in white (see note 6), such as: